Nonsocha/Devops-project/Aws cloud/WordPress site/Wordpress site on aws.md

 - Click on "Create internet gateway".
 - Select the newly created Internet Gateway and - click "Attach to VPC".
 ![](./img/internet%20gatway.PNG)
-- Choose WordPress-VPC and click "Attach".
+- Choose Demo-VPC and click "Attach".
 ### Update Route Table:

 - Go back to the Route Tables section.